California Economy and Taxes

 Our post provides an updated snapshot of housing affordability in California.
 Over the last few years, we have seen a rapid increase in California housing costs, led by the dramatic increase in the costs of purchasing a home.
 Monthly costs for a newly purchased home are about $2,500 higher than they were just a few years ago.
 Annual income needed to qualify for a typical home is about $235,000—over 2 times higher than median household income (about $85,000).
 Further, the annual income needed to qualify for a more affordable "bottom-tier" home is over 50 percent higher than the median income.

-Inflation has started to trend back up in recent months and remains above the pre-pandemic norm.
+April data suggests a modest reversal of the recent uptrend in inflation.
+However, inflation remains above the pre-pandemic norm.
 Prices in California largely have tracked with this national trend.

 Did California Enter a Recession Last Fall?
 October 3, 2023